Dunkin' Donuts: Locations

+Headquarters

+Dunkin’ Corporate Office is Located in Canton, Massachusetts.
+Its former headquarters was built in Quincy, Massachusetts in 1950.

 United States

-On January 16, 2013, Nigel Travis, Dunkin' Brands CEO, announced that the Dunkin' Donuts franchises would be available in California beginning in 2015.
+On January 16, 2013, Nigel Travis, Dunkin' Brands CEO, announced that the Dunkin' Donuts franchises would be available for the first time in California beginning in 2015 although in reality, this was a return to California, as the company had several stores operating in the state up until 2002.
 In July 2013, Dunkin' Donuts announced that it has signed its first Southern California multi-unit store development agreements with four franchise groups for a total commitment of 45 new restaurants.
 The first standalone restaurants were expected to open in 2015 in Orange and Los Angeles counties.
 The chain also planned to expand into more stores in Texas by 2015.

 On March 10, 2014, the first Dunkin' Donuts/Baskin-Robbins combination store in Southern California opened in Ramona.
 This is Dunkin' Donuts' third California shop to open, following shops in Barstow and on Camp Pendleton.
 Since March 2014, Dunkin' Donuts has opened several additional locations throughout California, including the Los Angeles area.
 Dunkin' Donuts shops opened in the San Francisco Bay Area in Walnut Creek, Half Moon Bay, and American Canyon in 2016, as well as South San Francisco and Fremont, in 2017.

-2014 saw the return of Dunkin' Donuts to the state of Minnesota after nearly a decade's absence, with a new shop opened inside the Kahler Grand Hotel in Rochester.
+After nearly a decade's absence, Dunkin' Donuts returned to the state of Minnesota in 2014; a new shop opened inside the Kahler Grand Hotel in Rochester.

 In the United States, Dunkin' is sometimes paired with Baskin-Robbins ice cream in a single multibranded store.
 While such locations usually maintain separate counters for each chain (much like co-branded Wendy's–Tim Hortons locations in Canada), depending on business that day, both chains' products can be bought at a single counter (usually Dunkin' Donuts').
 The practice of single-counter service is similar to that of multibranded Yum!
 Brands stores such as KFC–Taco Bell, which share a single kitchen and cashier line.

 As of February 9, 2017, all Dunkin' locations are franchisee owned and operated.
 In addition to its stand-alone shops, Dunkin' shops can be found within many gas stations, supermarkets, mall and airport food courts, and Walmart stores.
-In July 2013 Dunkin' Donuts opened its 500th restaurant, in New York City.
+In July 2013 Dunkin' Donuts opened its 500th restaurant in New York City.
 This location is combined with a Baskin-Robbins.

 On July 30, 2020, Dunkin' Brands announced it would permanently close 800 shops in the US by the end of the year because of a 20 percent drop of sales in the second quarter during the COVID-19 pandemic, 450 of which are part of the previously announced closing of locations within Speedway gas stations.

+As of 2019, 40 Dunkin' Donuts shops in the United States were certified fully kosher, in addition to one that sells both kosher-certified and non-kosher products.

+In early 2025, Dunkin' announced it would no longer upcharge for dairy alternatives in their drinks.